Turmeric Milk (Golden Milk): Benefits, Recipe & How to Make It

 What is haldi doodh?

 In moderate amounts (one cup per day), turmeric milk is generally well tolerated.
-Excessive intake may cause digestive discomfort, nausea, or diarrhoea in some people.
-People on blood thinners, those with gallbladder conditions, and those taking diabetes medication should consult their doctor before regular use.
+Too much may cause stomach discomfort, nausea, or diarrhea in some people.
+Those on blood thinners, with gallbladder conditions, or on diabetes medication should check with their doctor before regular use.

 Is golden milk good for inflammation?

-Curcumin, the active compound in turmeric, has been extensively studied for its anti-inflammatory properties.
-Golden milk contains curcumin and, when prepared with black pepper, the curcumin is significantly better absorbed.
-While it is not a medical treatment for inflammatory conditions, it may be a supportive part of an anti-inflammatory diet and lifestyle.
+Curcumin has been extensively studied for its anti-inflammatory properties.
+Golden milk with black pepper makes the curcumin much more absorbable.
+While it is not a medical treatment for inflammatory conditions, it can be a supportive part of an anti-inflammatory diet and lifestyle.

 Disclaimer: This article is for informational and educational purposes only.
 It does not constitute medical advice, diagnosis, or treatment.
 Individual responses to turmeric milk may vary.
 Always consult a qualified healthcare professional before making significant dietary changes, especially if you have an existing health condition or take medication.